Raghav-2611/Ashy-AI/README.md

 # Ashy-AI

 So this in AI which can be your partner for operating your device.
-This can also detect sentiments
+This can also detect sentiments through VADER and pitch recogination.